Accept a one-click payment with Apple Pay

 • express_checkout_ready fires with wallets.applePay === true.

-• Tapping the button triggers onPaymentRequest with payment_method_type: 'card', wallet: 'apple_pay'.
+• Authorizing the Apple Pay sheet triggers onPaymentRequest with payment_method_type: 'card', wallet: 'apple_pay'.

 • processing_express_checkout_payment fires while the payment is in progress.